Jennifer Lopez: 2016–2020: Television work, Hustlers and Super Bowl LIV

 In the first half of 2019, Lopez embarked on an international concert tour, It's My Party, to celebrate her 50th birthday.
 The tour grossed an estimated $54.7 million from thirty-eight shows.
 Variety reported that most shows were sold out.
 She also signed with new label Hitco Entertainment and released the single "Medicine" featuring French Montana.
 She also became executive producer of two television series, Good Trouble and Thanks a Million.

 Lopez executive produced and starred in the crime drama film Hustlers (2019).
 Directed by Lorene Scafaria, the film is inspired by a true story, following a group of Manhattan strippers who con wealthy male Wall Street clientele.
 Lopez's portrayal of a veteran stripper in Hustlers garnered acclaim from critics, with some deeming it the best performance of her acting career.
 The film also gave Lopez her highest opening weekend at the box office for a live action film, grossing $33.2 million.
 Her performance received nominations for Best Supporting Actress at the Golden Globe Awards, Screen Actors Guild Awards, Critics' Choice Movie Awards and Independent Spirit Awards.
 The success of Hustlers was regarded by various media outlets as a comeback as an actress for Lopez.
 Her perceived Academy Award snub for Hustlers (2019) was referenced by Los Angeles mayor Eric Garcetti when announcing a new initiative for Latino representation in Hollywood.

-In February 2020, Lopez co-headlined the Super Bowl LIV halftime show in Miami, Florida alongside Shakira; the performance included an appearance by her child Emme Muñiz.
+In February 2020, Lopez co-headlined the Super Bowl LIV halftime show in Miami alongside Shakira; the performance included an appearance by one of her children.
 The performance was widely praised and became the most-watched Super Bowl halftime show to date.
 Later that year, Lopez released the singles "Pa' Ti" with Maluma―which became her most successful song since 2017―and "In the Morning", before headlining the 2021 Dick Clark's New Year's Rockin' Eve with Ryan Seacrest special live from Times Square on ABC.